Electa-Git/PowerModelsACDC.jl/docs/src/formulations.md

 - Convex relaxation of voltage products: $(u^{dc}_{ij})^2 \leq u^{dc}_{ii} \cdot u^{dc}_{jj}$.

+### ACDC converters
-A ACDC converter model in BIM is not derived.
+An ACDC converter model in BIM is not derived.

-## MATPOWER dcline
+### Transformer, filter and phase reactor of converters
+TODO

+!!! note
-Two 'DC' converters + a single line in 'DC'
+    MATPOWER's dclines should be modeled as two 'DC' converters + a single line in 'DC'
-TODO: Derive mapping of matpower parameters to this model